 ED 250 Overview of Public Education (3)

-A study of the profession of teaching, including historical, social, spiritual, and philosophical foundations of American education, and emphasizing the major goals, trends, and issues in education, including diversity.
+A study of the profession of teaching, its foundations, goals, trends, and issues, including diversity.
+Research related to content knowledge necessary to Elementary Education Specialty areas is required.
+Praxis II preparation begins..

 ED 240 Computers for Educators (3)